Vera Salvequart

 Vera Salvequart (26 November 1919 – 26 June 1947) was a Sudeten German nurse and kapo at Ravensbrück concentration camp from December 1944 to 1945.
-She was executed in 1947 following the Ravensbrück Trials.
+In 1947, she was executed for war crimes during the Holocaust following the Ravensbrück Trials.

-Biography
+Nazi concentration camps

 Born in Ohníč in Czechoslovakia in 1919, she moved to Germany sometime afterwards.
 She was first arrested in 1941 for having a relationship with a Jewish man and for refusing to divulge his whereabouts to the Gestapo.

 She served 10 months in a prison in Flossenbürg concentration camp for that, and then in 1942, she was again arrested for another relationship with a Jew and served another two years in prison.

 On 6 December 1944 she was arrested on charges of helping five detained officers escape, and was then sent to Ravensbrück, which had become a death camp for female prisoners at that point in the war.

 She served in the camp's medical wing as a nurse during her stay, and oversaw the gassing of thousands of women.

-Her job was to fill out death certificates for the dead and inspect their cadavers for gold teeth.
+Her job was to fill out death certificates for the dead and inspect their dead bodies for gold teeth.

 By February 1945, she was reportedly taking a more active role in the killings; now she was poisoning the sickly in the medical wing to avoid the effort of having to transport them to the gas chambers.
 Although former prisoners testified about this active role, Salvequart herself would only confess to her earlier duties filling out death certificates at her trial.